Death In Service Insurance UK 2024

 • Improve employee engagement and morale

-• Reduce absenteeism, especially when coupled with an Employee Assistance Programme (EAP).
+• Reduce absenteeism (even more so when paired with an Employee Assistance Programme).

 Benefits For Employees

-How Much Does Death In Service Insurance Cost?
+How Much Does Death In Service Cost Employers?

-The cost of Death in Service cover depends on the profile of your employees.
-As there are many factors for an insurer to consider, it’s only possible to provide an estimate.
-That said, it’s one of the most affordable group insurance policies to put in place.
+The cost of Death in Service cover depends on the demographic of your employees.
+As there are many factors for an insurer to consider, we can only provide an estimated quote.
+That said, it’s one of the most affordable group insurance policies to implement.

-These are the major factors which influence the total price of premiums:
+Here are the major factors that influence the price of premiums:

 • Employees’ ages